Ariel Sharon Park: Environmental park

 As of 2011, the park was partially opened to visitors while it remained under construction.
 The completed park will be three times the size of New York's Central Park, and will encompass the areas of Menachem Begin Park, Mikveh Israel village and the former Shalem Farm.
 Operated by the Ariel Sharon Park Company, the park will introduce many new ecological technologies.
 A 50,000-seat amphitheater will also be built there.

+In 2026, it was decided to move the Ramat Gan Safari to Ariel Sharon Park so that new housing could be built on the safari's current site.